Screening of potential sperm bank donors: Cytomegalovirus

 Screening for cytomegalovirus is not mandatory in all jurisdictions, and positive donors may still donate at sperm banks.

 Donor screening for cytomegalovirus (CMV) is carried out by testing for IgG antibodies against CMV that are produced if the donor ever has contracted CMV, which is the case in between 50% and 80% of adults.
 Such antibody-positive individuals may potentially shed virus that remain latent in the body in the semen, infecting the mother and, in turn, the embryo/fetus.
 Most babies will not be harmed by the virus, but a small percentage may develop neurological abnormalities.
 However, the risk of acquiring CMV infection from an antibody-positive sperm donor is believed to be extremely low, at least where sperm banks perform follow-up tests on antibody-positive donors for type IgM antibodies that indicate current or recent CMV infection, and where sperm preparations are performed that decrease the amount of white blood cells in the samples, e.g. in samples prepared for IUI.

+Failures

+In 1995, the largest sperm bank in New York State was ordered to close (and no longer operate semen banks and blood banks), over the objections of its owner the Daxor Corporation and its president, CEO, and majority shareholder Joseph Feldschuh, by New York State Supreme Court Justice Harold Tompkins.
+The Justice found that Daxor had repeatedly endangered the public health over several years.
+A 1993 inspection had documented 517 violations by the sperm bank, including its failure to screen sperm donors properly for sexually transmitted diseases.
+Rather, the inspection showed that Daxor had, in fact, made available semen from men who had tested positive for hepatitis, chlamydia, and gonorrhea.
+Daxor employees told government investigators that Feldschuh had instructed them to make false entries on business records and to lie to investigators.
+Feldschuh claimed New York State Health Department officials were conspiring to shut down his business, sued them three times, appealed three times, and lost each of the six times.

+The Daxor sperm bank was sued for negligence by customers.
+In one case, a White mother sued the sperm bank because though her White terminally ill husband's sperm had been stored at the sperm bank, when she asked for the sperm and used it to artificially inseminate her, she ended up giving birth to a Black baby.
+In 2007 another mother settled her own claims against Daxor for $250,000, which she said was a fraction of the estimated $7 million in care that will be needed for both of her children.
+She said the Daxor donor of the sperm that she used had lied significantly about his education, and had failed to disclose that he was diagnosed with ADHD, did not speak until age 3, and attended a special school for children with learning and emotional disabilities; she said using his sperm led to both of her children being diagnosed with autism.